Website San Joaquin Delta Community College District

 EDUCATION AND EXPERIENCE REQUIREMENTS

-• At least seven (7) years of increasingly responsible related experience with at least four (4) years at the dean or senior management level.
+• At least seven (7) years of recent progressively responsible related experience with at least four (4) years at the dean or senior management level, preferably in an instructional area.

 Location: Stockton, California, United States